 The standards for organic honey production are much different than those for producing other organic livestock products.
-Managing honey bees is very difficult and hence the general rules applicable for other livestock cannot be implemented in case of organic honey production.
+Managing honey bees is very difficult, so the general rules applicable for other livestock cannot be implemented in the case of organic honey production.

 Location of Organic Apiary: An organic apiary should be placed on a piece of land that is maintained organically.
-The nectar, honeydew or pollen used by the honey bees should come from organic sources.
-Normally a honey bee can travel upto 3 km for gathering honey.
-Hence the chemical farms in the vicinity should be located outside a distance of about 3 km.
+The nectar, honeydew, or pollen used by the honey bees should come from organic sources.
+Normally, a honey bee can travel up to 3 km for gathering honey.
+Hence, any chemical farms in the vicinity should be located outside a distance of about 3 km.

 Organic Bee Hives: The bee hives used for organic apiculture should be made of natural timber or metal.
 Treated timber cannot be used for making the hives.
-Further non-lead based paints should be used, and if plastics are used they should be covered with bee wax.
+Furthermore, lead-based paints should not be used and if plastics are used, then they should be covered with bee wax.

 Transition Period: Like organic milk production, there is a transition period involved when a farmer shifts from conventional honey production to organic honey production.
 This transition period is about 12 months.
-Non organic wax should be replaced with organic wax during the transition period.
+Non-organic wax should be replaced with organic wax during this transition period.

-Origin of Honey Bees: The replaced or introduced honey bees can come from organic as well as non organic apiaries.
-The apiary where new honey bees have been introduced can be included in organic honey production only after a period of about 60 days, after ensuring that the replacement of bees and management of the apiary has been carried out using organic means.
+Origin of Honey Bees: The replaced or introduced honey bees can come from organic as well as non-organic apiaries.
+The apiary where new honey bees have been introduced can be included in organic honey production only after a period of about 60 days, after ensuring the replacement of bees and the management of the apiary has been carried out through organic means.

-Feed for Organic Honey Bees: In organic apiculture, the honey bee hives should not be placed in or near farms where chemical farming is practiced.
-Also artificial feeding can be carried out; however, only when it is difficult to provide access to organic foraging to the bees.
-When non organic feed is used, the apiary should be removed from organic honey production, depending on the duration of artificial feeding.
+Feed for Organic Honey Bees: In organic apiculture, the honey bee hives should not be placed in or near farms where chemical farming is being practiced.
+Also, artificial feeding can be carried out; however, this should only be done when it is difficult to provide access to organic foraging to the bees.
+When non-organic feed is used, the apiary should be removed from organic honey production, depending on the duration of artificial feeding.

 Queen Honey Bees: The queen honey bees can be replaced whenever required.
-A healthy queen should be selected for replacement to ensure preventive disease management.
-Sometimes artificial insemination is permitted.
-Cutting of wings of the queen honey bee is not permitted.
+A healthy queen should be selected for replacement to ensure preventative disease management.
+Sometimes, artificial insemination is also permitted.
+Cutting of the wings of the queen honey bee is not permitted.

-Organic Honey Disease Control: Stress should be laid on using preventive methods of disease control such as selecting healthy queen honey bees and replacement bees.
-Further, antibiotics cannot be used for treating diseases.
+Organic Honey Disease Control: Stress should be put on using preventative methods of disease control, such as selecting healthy queen honey bees and replacement bees.
+Furthermore, antibiotics cannot be used for treating diseases.
 Whenever antibiotics are used, the apiary should be isolated and kept out of organic honey production for at least a year.

-Organic Honey Processing: Organic honey should not be heated above 35 degree Celsius.
+Organic Honey Processing: Organic honey should not be heated above 35 degrees Celsius.
 Gravitational settling and filtration should be used for removing extraneous solids.